Prince Harry Reportedly Furious Over ‘False’ Claims The Queen ‘Banned’ Meghan Markle From Royal Jewels

 The royal family has remained silent during the recent storm.
 No statement has been made.

 Meghan and Harry have been making headlines elsewhere, though.
-April 3 saw The Insquistr cover the royal couple breaking Instagram records for being the fastest account to reach a following of 1 million. @sussexroyal is the new (and somewhat empty) Instagram account solely dedicated to Meghan and Harry.
+On Wednesday, The Inquistr covered the royal couple breaking Instagram records for being the fastest account to reach a following of 1 million. @sussexroyal is the new (and somewhat empty) Instagram account solely dedicated to Meghan and Harry.
 The account’s following has since risen to 3.8 million.

-Hopefully, something for the reportedly “angry” Prince Harry to be happy about.
+Hopefully, that could be something for the reportedly “angry” Prince Harry to be happy about.